 , you automatically run tests against their branch, and

-show the test results directly in the pull request UI (you’ll see an example of how to set this up a little later in
+show the test results directly in the pull request UI (you’ll see an example of how to set this up later in

 this post).
 That way, code that doesn’t pass your test suite doesn’t get merged to main